 |If you are traveling from New Delhi, the best way to reach is to take the direct bus to Chamba and from there, board the Chamba-Tissa bus as early as possible.|

 A Description of the Must-Visit Places in Churah Valley

 Let me now throw some light on the must-visit places of Churah Valley by elaborating them more for you as a traveler.

 |It is the shortest and toughest route to Pangi (170km) and Leh-Ladakh (542km).

 The pass opens from mid May till October only.
 It’s a treacherous and slippery road where even the most experienced drivers do not dare to drive faster than 10 kmph at any point in time.

 The scenery is sublime and limitless charm beholds the eye at the top.
 A view of Pangi Valley is obtained from these passes.
 Snowy valleys around the pass, add mystique and an awe-inspiring dimension to this place.

 Devi Kothi Temple

 As the name explains, Devi Kothi means Goddess Palace.
 It is a temple dedicated to the goddess Chamunda and is located 35 km from Tissa at Dei Kothi village beneath the mighty Pir Panjal mountain range.

 The Devi Kothi shrine was built in 1754 by the King of the erstwhile Chamba province.
 The major attraction of the temple is its wall paintings, which depict historical and religious Hindu figures, and the traditional ancient style woodcarving.

 |Every year, during the month of April, a festival is organised here dedicated to the Goddess Chamunda during the time of “Bishu” or Baisakhi.
 People gather around and perform Himachali nati (folk dance of Himachal) in order to make the goddess happy.|

-I recommend you all to witness this festival once in your lifetime and don’t forget to ask the adventurous and historic tales related to this temple from the priest.
+I recommend you all to witness this festival once in your lifetime and don’t forget to ask about the adventurous and historical tales related to this temple from the priest.